RealSeba/Utils.Guid256/README.md

 # Guid256

 Guid256 is a lightweight .NET package that provides a custom implementation for working with 256-bit GUIDs.
-It offers seamless serialization support and easy conversion between standard GUIDs and 256-bit GUIDs.
-It uses System.Security.Cryptography.RandomNumberGenerator to create Random bits.
+It offers seamless serialization support and it uses System.Security.Cryptography.RandomNumberGenerator to create Random bits.

 ## Features